 Workers' welfare forums

 In line with our standards, we have mandated that every contractor or sub-contractor commits, prior to tendering, to the establishment of workers' welfare forums for each of their accommodation sites.
-This commitment includes the appointment of project worker welfare officers on all stadium sites and worker welfare officers at workers' accommodation sites.
+This commitment includes the appointment of project welfare officers on all stadium sites and welfare officers at workers' accommodation sites.

 By April 2019, 112 workers' welfare forums were in operation, representing just over 21,100 workers.